 “You’re kidding me.”
 Kiyro placed his hands in his pockets and went forward, making his way towards the tree.
 Kicking wood chips off the ground, he haphazardly made his way over.
-He glanced around looking for a place to put the rune stone without it falling out.
-He raised his hands onto the thick tree trunk, and had begun to pull himself up.
-With one strenuous pull after another, he quickly scaled up from branch to branch and he found a tightly V-shaped wedge in one of the thick branches.
+He glanced around, looking for a place to put the rune stone without falling out.
+Finally, he raised his hands onto the thick tree trunk and began to pull himself up.
+With one strenuous pull after another, he quickly scaled up from branch to branch and found a tightly V-shaped wedge in one of the thick branches.

-Pulling out a small throwing knife from his pocket, that he always carried around with him, he began to cut into the branch trying to make a deep cut.
-With steady hands, he put his stone into the V-shaped wedge and pushed down tearing a bit of the trees branch with it.
-Testing it out, he tried his best to keep the stone wedged deeply into the tree without it falling out.
+Pulling out a small throwing knife from his pocket that he always carried around with him, he began to cut into the branch, trying to make a deep cut.
+With steady hands, he put his stone into the V-shaped wedge and pushed down, tearing a bit of the branch of the tree with it.
+Then, testing it out, he tried to keep the stone wedged deeply into the tree without falling out.

 “How about now?”
 Kiyro stated toward Sylph.
 “It shouldn’t fall out so easily.”

 “It’s good enough.”
 Sylph peered towards the embedded rune stone.
 “It’s a one-time thing, so it’s not going to matter when we’re done.”